-- Advertisements – Adsense, fixed ads, Mediavine, Media.net, AdThrive.
+- Advertisements – Adsense, fixed ads, Mediavine, Ezoic, Media.net, AdThrive.
 Put ads on your website and get paid for impressions and clicks.
 There are many players in the ad network area but Mediavine is the new hot kid in town.
 I know lots of bloggers that have switched or are switching from Google Adsense (the biggest network) to Mediavine.
-Those that saw no value in Adsense are putting Mediavine on their websites and making money right away.
-I don’t have any experience with the platform (this site is under the 25,000 views a month threshold) but by all accounts, people are very happy with it.
+You'll need 50,000 sessions a month to qualify.

 - Social sponsorship – As a blogger, you’ll likely have a social media presence for promoting content, connecting with like-minded individuals, and prospecting.
 Companies pay bloggers for shout-outs on social media.
 Sponsored Instagram posts, tweets, Facebook reviews or product placement and many other types of social media promotion can be lucrative.